HewlettPackard/shs-utils/README-eth-tuning.md

-# eth-tuning
+# slingshot-eth-tuning
 Slingshot Host Software Ethernet Tuning

-This utility script (`eth_tuning.sh`) is designed to optimize network interface parameters for high-performance networking, particularly for HSN (High-Speed Network) interfaces.
+This utility script (`slingshot-eth-tuning.sh`) is designed to optimize network interface parameters for high-performance networking, particularly for HSN (High-Speed Network) interfaces.
 It provides a comprehensive set of tools to get, set, and recommend optimal network parameters for both system-wide TCP settings and device-specific configurations.

 ## Purpose